ssyarlag/election-blog/content/post/2024-11-07-post-election-reflection/index.md

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-4-1.png" width="672" />

-Clearly, this model vastly overpredicted Kamala Harris's performance in this election.

 # Trends in Model Accuracy

-My model demonstrates a strong performance for Democrats everywhere, including in a state that was largely predicted to vote Republican even prior to the election (although only by a very small margin) based on the polls.
+My model demonstrates a strong performance for Democrats everywhere, including in a state that was largely predicted to vote Republican even prior to the election based on the polls (although my model predicted this result only by a small margin) (3).
 This suggests that the other variables I included in my model might be positively skewing Democratic performance.
 To explore this further, I calculated the Mean Absolute Error of each prediction type and ranked states based on how well my model predicted their Democratic and Republican vote shares.

 | Dem.
 Mean AE | Rep. Mean AE |